-An estimated Lyme disease risk area in Ontario is determined by methods described in Assessment of a screening test to identify Lyme disease risk, by Ogden et al. Initially, passive surveillance indicators are required to establish an estimated risk area, and are used to inform where tick dragging should be conducted.
-Passive surveillance indicators may include, but are not limited to:
+An estimated Lyme disease risk area in Ontario is determined by methods described in Assessment of a screening test to identify Lyme disease risk, by Ogden et al. 3 Initially, passive surveillance indicators are

-• Information about ticks submitted for identification and/or testing for the Lyme disease bacteria.

-- Assessment of exposure information from locally acquired human Lyme disease cases. - Information from health care professionals. - A suitable tick habitat.
+- Information about the location of ticks submitted for identification and/or testing for the Lyme disease bacteria. - Assessment of exposure location information from locally acquired human Lyme disease cases. - A suitable tick habitat.

 Once passive surveillance indicators are present, tick dragging should take place.
-Ogden et al. methods require conducting three person-hours of drag sampling in potential risk areas between May and October.
+Ogden et al.'s methods require conducting three person-hours of drag sampling in potential risk areas between May and October.
 In new locations with no history of blacklegged tick populations, tick dragging should be conducted at two different times in a one year period (spring and fall) to confirm the presence of the blacklegged ticks.
-Finding at least one blacklegged tick (Ixodes scapularis) during this time period may indicate a possible risk area for Lyme disease.
+Finding at least one blacklegged tick (Ixodes scapularis) during one of these time periods may indicate a possible risk area for Lyme disease; and could be re-dragged the following season/year.